FJD-CEPH/aCNViewer/README.md

 The easiest way to install aCNViewer is to install the [Docker application](https://hub.docker.com/r/fjdceph/acnviewer/) (supports multi-threading but not computer clusters which are better suited for processing NGS bams):
 `docker pull fjdceph/acnviewer`

+aCNViewer docker image requires about 20GB of space to install so if you run into an error while pulling the image locally, you probably need to [change the location of docker images from /var/lib/docker/ to a location with more space](https://linuxconfig.org/how-to-move-docker-s-default-var-lib-docker-to-another-directory-on-ubuntu-debian-linux) and try again.

 ### Installation from source